-What makes OF Config point necessary in addition to separation of function?
-It sounds like an OF controller can also perform its function as long as it also speaks OFconfig protocol, e.g., send a special config packet that set the transport proctocol, config of queues, etc. OF-Config is necessary iff you have a large number of switches.
+□ What makes the OF Config point necessary in addition to the separation of function?
+It sounds like an OF controller can perform its function if it speaks OF-config protocol, e.g., sends a particular config packet that sets the transport protocol, config of queues, etc.

+OF-Config is necessary if you have a large number of switches.